mihhail-lapushkin/ancient-riddle-cocoonjs/README.md

 The proof-of-concept game, which shows that HTML5 Canvas can be used to create real mobile games.
 It runs in the desktop browser, Android and iOS.
 To package it for mobile platforms I used [CocoonJS](http://www.ludei.com/tech/cocoonjs).

-Read my [blog post](http://mihhaillapushkin.wordpress.com/2013/03/11/the-makings-of-a-mobile-canvas-game) for some details about this project.
+Read my [blog post](http://mihhaillapushkin.wordpress.com/2013/03/11/the-makings-of-a-mobile-canvas-game) for more details about this project.

 See also:
 * The [first version](https://github.com/mihhail-lapushkin/Solve-Me) of the game